LeaVerou/lea.verou.me/blog/2024/wcs-vs-frameworks/index.md

 image: images/component-types.png
 ---

+_**Disclaimer:** This post expresses my opinions, which do not necessarily reflect consensus by the whole Web Components community._

 A [blog post by Ryan Carniato](https://dev.to/ryansolid/web-components-are-not-the-future-48bh) titled _“Web Components Are Not the Future”_ has recently stirred a lot of controversy.
 A few other JS framework authors pitched in, expressing [frustration](https://x.com/youyuxi/status/1839833110164504691) and [disillusionment](https://x.com/Rich_Harris/status/1839885047349788720) around Web Components.